nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Deleted expired medications!
 Rows deleted: 4
 ```

-### Updating medication stock information: `updatestock`
+### Updating stocks: `updatestock`

-Edits an existing medication stock information in the inventory.
+Updates existing medication stock information in the inventory.

-* Edits the optional parameters specified by the stock Id that you input.
+> :warning: Warning
-    * The Stock Id must exist in MediVault.
+> * The Stock ID must exist in MediVault.
-* You cannot update the Stock Id.
-The allocation of Id is determined by MediVault.
+> * You cannot update the Stock ID.
+>   * The allocation of Stock ID is determined by MediVault.
-* If you include the `n/NAME`, `d/DESCRIPTION` or `m/MAX_QUANTITY` parameter, MediVault updates
+> * If you include the `n/NAME`, `d/DESCRIPTION` or `m/MAX_QUANTITY` parameter, MediVault updates
-  **all** entries that has same existing medication name given the `i/STOCK_ID` with your input values for these
+  **all** entries that has same existing medication name given the `i/ID` with your input values for these
   parameters.
-* A new Stock Id will be assigned to the current stock if your update has the `n/NAME` parameter.
+> * A new Stock ID will be assigned to the current stock if your update has the `n/NAME` parameter.

-Format: `updatestock i/STOCK_ID [n/NAME p/PRICE q/QUANTITY e/EXPIRY_DATE d/DESCRIPTION m/MAX_QUANTITY]`
+Format: `updatestock i/ID [n/NAME p/PRICE q/QUANTITY e/EXPIRY_DATE d/DESCRIPTION m/MAX_QUANTITY]`

 Example:
 `update i/3 n/amoxil p/20 q/50 e/01-12-2021 d/Treats infections to ear, nose, throat, skin, or urinary tract m/100`